Rohith-dev-10/Rohith-dev-10/README.md

 ## 🧭 Overview

-- 🎛️ This profile is designed as a live, animated **Developer Dashboard**
+- 🎛️ This profile is an animated **Developer Dashboard**
-- 📈 Every section represents a **widget**: charts, graphs, KPIs, timelines
+- 📈 Each section is a **widget**: graphs, charts, KPIs, timelines
-- 🎨 Cohesive neon theme with smooth dividers and motion
+- 🔒 Personal habits and private trackers have been intentionally omitted

 ---